 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-H1 has an electronic viewfinder (3690k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Fujifilm X-H1 and Olympus E-PL8 along with similar information for a selection of comparators.

 One feature that is present on the X-H1, but is missing on the E-PL8 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the X-H1 does not have a selfie-screen.